robb-j/gruber/README.md

 ```

 To create a custom Structure, you give it a [JSON schema](https://json-schema.org/) and a "process" function.
 The function is called to validate a value against the structure.
-It should return the processed value or throw a `StructError`.
+It should return the processed value or throw a `Structure.Error`.

 The `context` object might not be set and this means the struct is at the root level.
 If it is nested in an `object` then the context contains the path that the struct is located at, all the way from the root object.
 That path is expressed as an array of strings.
 That path is used to generate friendlier error messages to explain which nested field failed.